STARInformatics/beacon-aggregator/README.md

 to make a copy of the docker-compose.yml file and change the port redirections to non-contentious ports, and perform your Docker build (below) using the modified file.

-Note also that you may need to adjust the location of your *beacon-yaml-list* applications.property if you are pointing to the local *test-beacon-list.yaml* file, the Dockerfile copies this file to */home/test-beacon-list.yaml* in the Docker container (Note: remember to redo the 'gradle build' to capture the change in properties file configuration).
+Note also that you may need to adjust the location of your *beacon-yaml-list* property in the **applications.property** if you are pointing to the local *test-beacon-list.yaml* file, the Dockerfile copies this file to */home/test-beacon-list.yaml* in the Docker container (Note: remember to redo the 'gradle build' to capture the change in properties file configuration).